 “I WOULD RATHER DIE OF PASSION THAN OF BOREDOM.” – VINCENT VAN GOGH

-In my second interview with Sam, I immediately noticed a change in her.
+In my second interview with Sam Loduca, I immediately noticed a change in her.
+Check out her first interview about why she enjoys European culture.
 The holidays passed and she was more determined than ever.
 When we initially spoke, she had objectives but her culture immersion goals in Spain were not clearly outlined.
 This meeting was different because Sam talked to me about her future.
 In our initial meeting, I remembered her saying what she thought teaching would be like, “I am taking the approach of not thinking what teaching will be like.
 I am not setting expectations for myself.”
 Keeping this approach in mind, Sam is well into her second semester at her school.
 She told me that she is returning for another year because she is not ready to leave.
 She loves what she is doing at her school and she adores the culture and her life in Spain!

-Beyond this, Sam has created the opportunity to teach private lessons to a group of fourth grade students each week.
+Beyond this, Sam has created the opportunity to teaching private lessons to a group of fourth-grade students each week.
 While teaching, she is required to speak Spanish to correct the student that needs assistance with an explanation.
 Sam’s private lessons are providing her with additional cultural immersion and Spanish practice while teaching English.

 Sam’s goals are crystal clear and she is thriving!
 She mentioned in her first interview that she is most content when she is learning.
 She has created a lifestyle where she is happy, learning and challenged yet she is also seeing friends and socializing.
 It appears as if she has found balance.